davidtchiu/davidtchiu.github.io/teaching/cs261/lab13.map/index.md

   > [Adam=3.2, Jan=2.5, Tony=3.0, Aaron=3.2, David=4.0, Brad=3.9]
   ```

 - Implement the `V remove(K key)` method.
-It uses the same linear probing pattern as `get()`.
-If you come across a `null`, then simply return `null`.
-If the key is found, you cannot simply set the array entry to `null` because it breaks the linear probing algorithm you use for `get()` and `put()`.
-Instead, but you *must* keep the `Entry` in place, but set the key portion of the entry to `null`.
+It uses the same linear-probing pattern as `get()`.
+If you come across a `null`, then simply return `null`, because it indicates that an entry with the key was not found.
+If the key is found, you *cannot* simply set the array entry to `null` because it breaks the linear-probing algorithm you use for both `get()` and `put()`.
+Instead,  you *must* keep the `Entry` in place, but just set the key portion of the Entry to `null`.
 This is called a "tombstone" or "sentinel" entry.

-- After you've implemented and tested `remove(K key)`, you have to go back and update the `put()` method.
+- **Updating put():** After you've implemented and tested `remove(K key)`, you have to go back and update the `put()` method to account for the presence of tombstones.
 It needs to check for the tombstone `key`, and if found, it can place a new entry there.
-Remember that you can't just stop as soon as you find the tombstone entry.
-Bookmark its location, and keep probing, because the `key` might actually be further down.
+Remember that you can't just stop probing as soon as you find the tombstone entry.
+Bookmark the location of the first tombstone you find, and keep probing, because the `key` might actually be further down.
 If you continue probing and find a `null` entry, then go back to the first tombstone you found, and place the new entry there.

-- You also need to update the code for `keySet()`, `values()`, and `toString()` so that tombstone entries are not included!
+  There's another issue.
+You need to take care to ensure that tombstones aren't interpreted to be valid entries.
+In the code below, after the removal of Brad, you *still* have 6 entries, one of which is "tombstoned."
+Then when you go to insert Jack, your map should *not* complain that it's full, even if it wraps around!

   ```java
   MapInt<String,Double> map = new OpenMap<>(6);